-By taking some important steps in January, you can not only make things easier for yourself before you file your taxes this year, but you can also help make things easier when you file next year as well.
-Here are some of the most important tax-related steps you should consider getting out of the way every January.
+By taking some important steps first, you can not only make things easier for yourself before you file your taxes this year, but you can also help make things easier for the following year as well.
+Here are some of the most important tax-related steps you should consider getting out of the way before filing.

 Make a Prior-Year Contribution to Your IRA

 For many retirement plans, the contribution window for any given year shuts down on Dec.
 31. However, for IRAs, you can contribute any time before the tax filing date — which is typically April 15, but extends to April 18 in 2023.

 This is an extremely generous provision that allows you to boost your retirement contributions after you have a preliminary look at where you stand tax-wise.
 For example, if you take a practice swing at your taxes and find that you’ll owe $1,000, you may be able to make a $3,000 or $4,000 IRA contribution and eliminate that liability altogether, depending on your tax bracket.
 Just be sure to note that you are making a “prior year” contribution at the time you put money into your IRA, otherwise your custodian may credit you with a contribution for the current year instead.

 Start or Increase Your Monthly Retirement Plan Contributions